MayuFujiwara/SecretaryApp/README.md

 # SecretaryApp
 For anybody who is a secretary and wants to make life easier.
+(Just so you know, it's filled with bugs right now, so it's unusable...)

 Stuff that needs fixing:
 How to format at the end()